 - Ortholite X-40 Sockliner - This premium sockliner features higher rebound properties while providing...

-- THIS SHOE IS FOR: Neutral runners looking for a lightweight shoe and a smooth ride without...
+- THIS SHOE IS FOR: The Ghost 13 is for runners looking for a reliable shoe that's soft and smooth....

 - BALANCED, SOFT CUSHIONING: BioMoGo DNA and DNA LOFT cushioning work together to provide a just-right...